Homepage 'de Luikerwaal'

 Drinking

 A lot of organisations like The Church Army, The Church of England Temperance Society, the Methodist Church, the Salvation Army and the Band of Hope brought the magic lantern in action for their struggle against the evils of drink.
-One of the most striking contributions to the temperance cause was the well-known series of engravings 'The Bottle', by George Cruickshank, that appeared in a number of lantern slide editions.
+One of the most striking contributions to the temperance cause was the well-known series of engravings 'The Bottle', by George Cruikshank, that appeared in a number of lantern slide editions.

-Besides Cruickshank's well-known temperance series 'The Bottle', worth mentioning series include 'The Drunkard's Children' which is a sequel to 'The Bottle' story, 'The Gin Fiend', 'The Whiskey Demon', 'Ten Nights in a Bar Room' 'The Drunkard's Career' and the classic series under here: 'Father, dear Father, Come Home'.
+Besides Cruikshank's well-known temperance series 'The Bottle', worth mentioning series include 'The Drunkard's Children' which is a sequel to 'The Bottle' story, 'The Gin Fiend', 'The Whiskey Demon', 'Ten Nights in a Bar Room' 'The Drunkard's Career' and the classic series under here: 'Father, dear Father, Come Home'.

 Father, dear father, come Home!